Bible Way Church of Our Lord Jesus Christ: Schism

 A division developed over church governance.
 After the death of Williams in 1991, the church considered Rogers and Campbell each as a potential leader and visionary for the church.
 The Order of Succession and Constitution, ratified after the death of Williams, stated that both Lawrence Campbell and Rogers would each serve a three-year trial term.
 Then the church body would vote to see who would be the official successor to Williams.
 It is generally agreed that, during the trial period, Campbell was selected to serve the first term and Rogers the second.
-The order of succession also held that Campbell would serve as Vice Presiding Bishop under Rogers at the end of his tenure as Presider however Campbell refused to do so because he saw it as a demotion.
-This led to a break down of the order of succession.
+The order of succession also held that Campbell would serve as Vice Presiding Bishop under Rogers at the end of his tenure as Presider; however, Campbell refused to do so because he saw it as a demotion.
+This led to a breakdown of the order of succession.

-On July 4, 1997 during the 40th Convocation, the General Assembly voted to retain Rogers and his administration for a "Sabbath" year.
-The reasoning being that during the General Assembly a motion was offered on the floor to accept the Sabbath resolution, which held in part," that voting would be postponed for a Sabbath year and all current officers would remain in place until July of 1998."
+On July 4, 1997, during the 40th Convocation, the General Assembly voted to retain Rogers and his administration for a "Sabbath" year; the reasoning being that during the General Assembly a motion was offered on the floor to accept the Sabbath resolution, which held in part," that voting would be postponed for a Sabbath year and all current officers would remain in place until July of 1998."
 The motion passed with about 85% in favor and 15% against.
-But the majority of Bishops wanted Campbell and what happened next came to be called, "the schism.".
+But the majority of Bishops wanted Campbell and what happened next came to be called, "the schism".

 There are now two separate and distinct organizations: Bible Way Church of Our Lord Jesus Christ World Wide, Inc. headquartered in Brooklyn, New York, and The International Bible Way Church Of Jesus Christ, Inc., headquartered in Washington, DC.

 International Bible Way Church Of Our Lord Jesus Christ

-Most of the bishops, pastors, and churches stayed with Campbell, and this branch remains the largest entity of the two with approximately 1000 or more churches worldwide as of 2012.
-In 2006, Bishop Cornelius Showell, pastor of First Apostolic Faith Church in Baltimore was named Presiding Bishop and Chief Apostle of the International Bible Way Church Of Jesus Christ.
-In 2014 Apostle Floyd E. Nelson Sr was named Presiding Bishop and Chief Apostle of International Bibleway.
-While in office as presiding bishop and serving on his second term Apostle Nelson was “promoted to glory” on April 2, 2019.
-Apostle Willie Rookard, of Inman, South Carolina who served under Apostle Nelson as First Vice Presiding Bishop is now presiding bishop and finishing out Apostle Nelson's term.
+Most bishops, pastors, and churches continued to follow Campbell, making this branch the largest of the two, with approximately 1,000 or more churches worldwide as of 2012.
+In 2006, Bishop Cornelius Showell, pastor of First Apostolic Faith Church in Baltimore, was appointed Presiding Bishop and Chief Apostle of the International Bible Way Church of Jesus Christ.
+In 2014, Apostle Floyd E. Nelson Sr. succeeded Showell as Presiding Bishop and Chief Apostle of International Bibleway.
+While serving his second term, Apostle Nelson was "promoted to glory" on April 2, 2019.
+Apostle Willie Rookard of Inman, South Carolina, who served as First Vice Presiding Bishop under Apostle Nelson, has now assumed the role of Presiding Bishop to complete Nelson's term.